TemporalData/Meteo-Tweets/Preprocessing/readme.md

 This file is run to clean the original dataset such that the next steps take less time.
 It will retain all the english tweets and the columns specified in the file.
+If any pipeline changes the columns that are used you can edit the respective line in this file.

 *Produces: ./data/cleaned_dataset.csv*